dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/startup.md

 The module exports either or both of the following conventional functions:

 * `beforeStart(options, extensions)`: Called before Blazor starts.
 For example, `beforeStart` is used to customize the loading process, logging level, and other options specific to the hosting model.
-  * In Blazor WebAssembly, `beforeStart` receives the Blazor WebAssembly options (`options` in this section's example) and any extensions (`extensions` in this section's example) added during publishing.
+  * In Blazor WebAssembly, `beforeStart` receives the Blazor WebAssembly options (`options` in this section's examples) and any extensions (`extensions` in this section's examples) added during publishing.
 For example, options can specify the use of a custom [boot resource loader](xref:blazor/fundamentals/startup#load-boot-resources).
-  * In Blazor Server, `beforeStart` receives SignalR circuit start options (`options` in this section's example).
+  * In Blazor Server, `beforeStart` receives SignalR circuit start options (`options` in this section's examples).
   * In [`BlazorWebViews`](/mobile-blazor-bindings/walkthroughs/hybrid-hello-world#mainrazor-native-ui-page), no options are passed.
 * `afterStarted`: Called after Blazor is ready to receive calls from JS.
 For example, `afterStarted` is used to initialize libraries by making JS interop calls and registering custom elements.
 The Blazor instance is passed to `afterStarted` as an argument (`blazor` in this section's example).